 We offer two main trails, the Prairie Trail and the Forest Trail.
 The Prairie Trail veers off to the right just inside the entrance fence and meanders through the prairie.
 It is the shorter trail of the two.
 The Forest Trail heads left just beyond the trailer and winds through the forest, through the Nature PlaySpace, along the creek, through the native tree arboretum, and meets up with the Prairie Trail to bring you back to the parking lot.
 The total length is about a mile.
 You can view the trail map at the entrance kiosk, or download a copy of the printable map.
 (PDF)

 Prairie Ridge is also home to a Kids in Parks Track Trail!
 Visit the kiosk near the picnic area below the Outdoor Classroom for brochures to guide your adventures during your visit.
-Brochures can be viewed/downloaded online at the Kids in Parks website.
+Brochures can be viewed and/or downloaded online at the Kids in Parks website.

 Learn About Native Plant Gardening